Characterization and property evaluation of low-cost electrically conductive bamboo charcoal from Dendrocalamus sericeus Munro.

 Similar Articles

-- Juan Francisco Aguirre-Cadena, Juan Francisco Aguirre-Medina, Jose Luis Lopez-Gonzalez, Nidia Belgica Pérez-De la O, Social and economic importance of new bamboo species established in three municipalities of the North Eastern Mountain range of Puebla, Mexico , Journal of Bamboo and Rattan: Vol. 22 No. 2 (2023): Issue 2
+- Juan Francisco Aguirre-Cadena, Juan Francisco Aguirre-Medina, Jose Luis Lopez-Gonzalez, Nidia Belgica Pérez-De la O, Social and economic importance of new bamboo species established in three municipalities of the North Eastern Mountain range of Puebla, Mexico , Journal of Bamboo and Rattan: Vol. 22 (2023): Issue 2

 You may also start an advanced similarity search for this article.